-DPM Tharman at the Hwa Chong Centennial Insights Series and Hwa Chong-Nanyang Education Conference
+DPM Tharman Shanmugaratnam at the Hwa Chong Centennial Insights Series and Hwa Chong-Nanyang Education Conference

-Transcript of the keynote speech by DPM Tharman Shanmugaratnam at the Hwa Chong Centennial Insights Series and Hwa Chong-Nanyang Education Conference, titled "Educating for the Future: Charting the Next Century", delivered on 15 Feb 2019.
+Keynote speech by DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, at the Hwa Chong Centennial Insights Series and Hwa Chong-Nanyang Education Conference, titled "Educating for the Future: Charting the Next Century", delivered on 15 February 2019.

 Principals Mr Pang Choon How and Mdm Ng Chuen-Yin,